 To me, Maui spoke to my soul.
 It filled my cup for months to come.
 I found it a very spiritual place and I described it to all my friends as the closest place to heaven on earth that I have discovered.
 Mahalo for sharing your beautiful land with me.

-My favorite memory and activity was back in 2010 when my husband and I spent time just relaxing and sightseeing the beautiful Island of Maui together.
+My favorite memory was back in 2010 when my husband and I spent time just relaxing and sightseeing the beautiful Island of Maui together.
 A year later he passed away but my memory of our wonderful time together will always remain with me.

 Our favorite Maui memory was when we went there for our honeymoon.
 We drove on the road to Hana.
 We stopped at every waterfall on the way.
-There was one waterfall (can't remember the name) that we went to and kids were jumping off the side of the cliff into the water.
+There was one waterfall (can’t remember the name) that we went to and kids were jumping off the side of the cliff into the water.
 I decided to jump off too and when I jumped, my foot slipped a little and kind of jumped at an angle.
 I landed in the water with part of my back hitting the water first.
 People were laughing at me.
-It was embarrassing but had a great time in Maui.
+It was embarrassing but had a great time on Maui.
 I will always remember that time.

 We were married last year on May 14 and came to Maui for our honeymoon!
 It was phenomenal!
-We loved Lahaina - all of the great places to shop and eat!
-Moose Magillicuddys had the best breakfast - and I had a Mai Tai with breakfast!!
-LOL We got to meet Carlos Santa at the Lahaina Grill (and the food and service were outstanding!!), we met A'Tim (sp?) at the Pioneer Inn, and the hospitality of the Island was amazing!!
-We got to see the sunrise at Haleakala - which was truly breath taking (once I got past having to drive up those winding roads and feeling like I would be sick!).
-We also LOVED the road to Hana - we drove around the entire island and enjoyed the breath taking views and the colorful locals.
+We loved Lahaina – all of the great places to shop and eat!
+Moose Magillicuddys had the best breakfast – and I had a Mai Tai with breakfast!!
+LOL, We got to meet Carlos Santa at the Lahaina Grill (and the food and service were outstanding!!), we met A’Tim (sp?) at the Pioneer Inn, and the hospitality of the Island was amazing!!
+We got to see the sunrise at Haleakala – which was truly breathtaking (once I got past having to drive up those winding roads and feeling like I would be sick!).
+We also LOVED the road to Hana – we drove around the entire island and enjoyed the breathtaking views and the colorful locals.
 We went to the Old Lahaina Luau which was done so beautifully!
-Our waiter Randy made it such a fun experience - with of course many more Mai Tais!!
+Our waiter Randy made it such a fun experience – with of course many more Mai Tais!!
 We had so many great experiences on Maui and we can not wait to return.
-Maui was the perfect place for us to start our marriage - a marriage of best friends.
+Maui was the perfect place for us to start our marriage – a marriage of best friends.

 Thank you so much for sharing your island with us – Aloha!!

 We were just in Maui in April and we had the most wonderful time!
-We stayed at Napili Shores and everyday was marvelous.
-A great surprise to us was to discover the sea turtles at Honokeana Bay - right in our backyard.
-It was our second last day of our holiday and someone in the hot tub asked if we had seen the turtles yet.
+We stayed at Napili Shores and every day was marvelous.
+A great surprise to us was to discover the sea turtles at Honokeana Bay – right in our backyard.
+It was the second to last day of our holiday and someone in the hot tub asked if we had seen the turtles yet.
 Bright and early the next morning we walked over and were rewarded with at least 10 turtles playing in the water.
 My husband snorkeled with them and was amazed at how close they came to him.
 Our little girls felt they were playing hide and seek with them as they popped their heads out in different spots in the bay.

 One of My favorite activities was a free trip to Road to Hana!!!
-It was one of the most amazing things I've ever seen up close and personal, the black sand beach, the Twin falls and the sheer beauty of the tropical flowers!
+It was one of the most amazing things I’ve ever seen up close and personal, the black sand beach, Twin Falls, and the sheer beauty of the tropical flowers!
 It was my first trip to the island in August and these memories will last a lifetime!
 I Maui!!!

 We spent Thanksgiving week on the beautiful island of Maui, myself, my husband, and our two teenagers.
 Every day made wonderful memories for all of us.
 It’s hard to pick just one.
 When I asked my daughter, she immediately said the best was surfing!
 We all took lessons from Maui Wave Riders and it was so much fun.
 Colorado folks CAN surf! (-: We loved everything about our visit…the ocean, beaches, sunsets, food, towns, luau, zip line, snorkeling, and the list goes on!
 Thanks, Maui!!

-On my wedding day we were getting married on Changs beach but staying in West Maui.
-I got my hair and make up done at the four seasons and my husband to be, being stubborn decided to get changed into his tux at the beach.
+On my wedding day, we were getting married on Changs beach but staying in West Maui.
+I got my hair and make-up done at the four seasons and my husband-to-be, being stubborn decided to get changed into his tux at the beach.
 Little did he know there was no restroom there.
 Needless to say, he changed in the parking lot.
 When the Rev. Kenneth Hoopai jr showed up my husband to be was putting on his pants and accidentally dropped them.
 In front of the Rev!
-Glad to say he had a good sense of humor and asked "nervous are we?"
-"Aloha, nice to meet you."
+Glad to say he had a good sense of humor and asked “nervous are we?”
+“Aloha, nice to meet you.”

-There is a toss up for my favorite activity, scuba and powered hang gliding on a trike.
-Both offer beauty, tranquility and excitement.
+There is a toss-up for my favorite activity, scuba and powered hang gliding on a trike.
+Both offer beauty, tranquility, and excitement.

-My then 3 year old son said it best when we landed at SFO...."I don't want to go back home I want to go back to Maui!" everyone on the plane including us agreed with him.
+My then 3-year-old son said it best when we landed at SFO….”I don’t want to go back home I want to go back to Maui!” everyone on the plane including us agreed with him.

 I go to Maui every summer to visit my aunt in Haiku.
-One of my favorite memories is going to Hamoa beach in Hana with my sister, her friend and 3 of my cousins.
-We would lay on the wet sand like "beached" whales and let the water take us in and out.
+One of my favorite memories is going to Hamoa beach in Hana with my sister, her friend, and 3 of my cousins.
+We would lay on the wet sand like “beached” whales and let the water take us in and out.
 It was rough at times but so much fun! we had sand stuck in every part of our body for days but it was so worth it!
-I can NOT wait to bring my one year old daughter to Maui in August...
+I can NOT wait to bring my one-year-old daughter to Maui in August…

 Just leaving the living room door open and hearing the waves…